pet531/arxiv_subscr/README.md

 Note that it will only consider article new if it appeared on the second run after the query was added to the "list" file.

+# Dependencies

+For me it works with python 2.7.10.